 Blackheads, called comedones, are plugs of dead skin cells, oil, skin germs, and debris that got stuck in your pores.
 This stuff is normally present in your pores and is supposed to pass to the surface of your skin where you can wash it off.
 The problem is that they got sticky and formed a clump that then got lodged in the pore.
 This clump gets bigger and harder as it sits there, which makes it more stubborn when you finally start using the right products to treat your blackheads.

 Some skin care products actually increase this clumping and are called comedogenic.
-You definitely want to avoid those.
-It’s usually the oil in the product that is the problem.
-Mineral oil and petrolatum (also called Vaseline) in products are particularly comedogenic.
+You definitely want to avoid those and they are a little different for every complexion.
+I find that heavy oils are also sometimes a problem for blackhead-prone complexions and those include coconut oil, mineral oil and petrolatum.
 Read the ingredients on all the products that you use on your blackhead-prone skin.
-I find that patients often don’t realize that things like their makeup and sunscreen can contain these oils.
-I recommend oil free, non-comedogenic products for all my patients who are prone to blackheads.
+I find that patients often don’t realize that things like their makeup and sunscreen can contain blackhead forming ingredients.
+I recommend oil free products free from the notorious comedogenic ingredients for all my patients who are prone to blackheads.